Language

 Step-by-Step Solutions

-Expand calculation steps to see exactly how the answer was derived, perfect for learning.
+Expand the calculation steps to see exactly how the answer is derived from the formula.

 Large Number Support

-Calculate with n values up to 1000 using BigInt precision for accurate results.
+Compute with n up to 1000 using BigInt precision, so even huge factorials stay exact.

 Optimized Algorithms

-Uses mathematical shortcuts like C(n,r) = C(n, n-r) for faster computation.
+Uses shortcuts like C(n,r) = C(n, n-r) and partial factorials to compute fast without overflow.

 Input Validation